AdobeDocs/target-developers/src/pages/implement/server-side/on-device-decisioning.md

 On-Device Decisioning provides the ability to cache your Adobe Target A/B Test and Experience Targeting (XT) activities on your server and perform in-memory decisioning at near-zero latency, without blocking network requests to the Adobe Target Edge Network.

-For more information, see [Introduction to on-device decisioning](https://adobetarget-sdks.gitbook.io/docs/on-device-decisioning/introduction-to-on-device-decisioning) in the *[Adobe Target SDKs documentation](https://adobetarget-sdks.gitbook.io/docs/)*.
+For more information, see [Introduction to on-device decisioning](../../sdk-guides/).

 ## Webinar: Personalize and test at zero latency with on-device decisions from Adobe Target